-In 2019 the team of Doulas formed themselves into what is now the Atlanta Doula Collective (ADC), non-profit organization and imitated what has become known as the 2-1-2 Service Model of two prenatal visits, the birth and two postpartum visits.
-We have also developed continuing education trainings to help Doulas enhance their skillsets which fills a professional development gap that Sekesa has also witnessed within this profession.
+In 2019, the collective evolved into the Atlanta Doula Collective (ADC), a non-profit organization.
+They created the 2-1-2 Service Model, consisting of two prenatal visits, support during birth, and two postpartum visits.
+Additionally, the ADC introduced continuing education trainings to empower Doulas in enhancing their skillsets.
+This initiative addresses a professional development gap identified by Sekesa within the Doula profession.

 The ADC continues to be a team of Labor & Postpartum Support Specialist, a.k.a.
 Doulas, working to bridge Black Maternal healthcare gaps by providing affordable labor support options for Black families throughout the Metro-Atlanta area and strengthening the long-term viability of the Black perinatal workforce.

 The Atlanta Doula Collective (ADC) works to to help eradicate Black maternal and Infant mortalities in Georgia, by offering affordable perinatal support services, culturally-responsive, community-based education, and strengthening the sustainability of the Black perinatal workforce.

 Our Vision is for every Black family to have affordable access to a

 doula to help foster positive maternal health outcomes in GA.

 We value the thought leadership & expertise of Black women.